RogerRln/LP-Finding-limiting-Rxns/README.md

 # LP-Finding-limiting-Rxns
-Function implemented in MATLAB for identifying the necessary changes on the bounds of the reactions in order to achieve an experimental growth rate.
+Function implemented in MATLAB for identifying the necessary changes on the bounds of the Enzymatic Reactions in order to achieve an experimental growth rate.

-We designed this LP problem with the aim of identifying the minimum number of changes on the bounds of the enzymatic reactions that allow a Biomasss flux prediction be equal to the experimental growth rate of any of the 11 environmental conditions for which we have experimental data.
+We designed this LP problem with the aim of identifying the minimum number of changes on the bounds of the enzymatic reactions that allow the Biomasss flux to be equal to the experimental growth rate of any of the 11 environmental conditions for which we have experimental data.
 We implement this LP problem on a Gene expression-bounded metabolic model.
 We use a vector of ascendant growth rates with the last element of this vector as the experimental growth rate we want to reach.
 Then, we iterate over this vector and we fix the biomass reaction to the ith-element of the growth rates vector.
 Finally, we Optimize the LP problem by Minimizing the number of changes on the bounds of the enzymatic reactions required to achieve the experimental growth rate.

 Please install:
 1. MATLAB.